pretix/pretix/doc/api/resources/orders.rst

    * ``force`` (optional).
 If set to ``true``, quotas will be ignored.
    * ``send_email`` (optional).
 If set to ``true``, the same emails will be sent as for a regular order, regardless of whether these emails are enabled for certain sales channels.
-If set to ``null``, behaviour will be controlled by pretix' settings based on the sales channels (added in pretix 4.7).
+If set to ``null``, behavior will be controlled by pretix' settings based on the sales channels (added in pretix 4.7).
 Defaults to ``false``.
      Used to be ``send_mail`` before pretix 3.14.